-- 25. If it is determined by the adult protective investigator supervisor that a referral should not be sent to the aging network after it is entered into the ARTT, the referral will be marked as "Should Not Be Sent" in the ARTT.
+- 25. If it is determined by the protective investigator supervisor that a referral should not be sent to the aging network after it is entered into the ARTT, the referral will be marked as "Should Not Be Sent" in the ARTT.
 This option is only available if the referral has not yet been sent to the intake entity via the ARTT.
 Referrals marked as "Should Not Be Sent" will not be visible to the aging network. - 26.
-If it is determined that a referral sent to the aging network through the ARTT should not have been sent, the adult protective investigator must contact the intake entity and provide the reason why the referral should not have been sent.
+If it is determined that a referral sent to the aging network through the ARTT should not have been sent, the protective investigator must contact the intake entity and provide the reason why the referral should not have been sent.
 For high-risk referrals, the adult protective investigator must contact the intake entity within 24 hours.
 For intermediate and low-risk referrals, contact must be made within 48 hours (if during business hours) or the next business day.
 The intake entity will then reject the referral and document the reason for the rejection in the ARTT. - 27.
-Reasons for rejection of a referral in the ARTT may include the following: - Adult Protective Services rescinds the referral: - The referral is solely for placement, which is the responsibility of the Department of Children and Families (DCF) and should not have been referred to the intake entity; - The referral is a duplicate (more than one referral is in the ARTT for the same person referred on the same day), as confirmed by APS.
+Reasons for rejection of a referral in the ARTT may include the following: - Adult Protective Services rescinds the referral;